gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I shrugged.
 "Not everyone can afford to be as generous as you are, my dear.
 But I dare not refuse anyone entry in case it should cost me the custom of others."
-Which was true enough---for all her faults, she was never late settling her bill.
+Which was true enough—for all her faults, she was never late settling her bill.

-"Well, I don't have much---" she started.
+"Well, I don't have much—" she started.

 "Sh, sh."
 I took a chance and patted her hand.
 "I couldn't possibly ask you for more money.
 I wouldn't take it if you offered.
 But…  Well, I have an